decisionpatterns/na.tools/README.md

 ## See Also

-I number of other packages deal with missing values and imputation.
+A number of other packages have methods for working with missing values and imputation.
 Here is a short, incomplete list:

 * [randomForest::na.roughfix()]
+* zoo